david-pfx/PuzzleScriptNext/README.md

 Note that these are settings for the size and position of the drawing, with the origin at the top left corner.
 Vector drawings that fall outside these bounds will be clipped.

-The non-empty lines following the JSON object are accumulated as a string and passed to a vector based graphic handler.
+The non-empty lines following the JSON object are accumulated and passed to a vector based graphic handler, either `canvas` or `svg`.

-### Vector types
+### Vector type `canvas`
-Currently one vector type is defined: `canvas`.

-#### canvas
-Each line is a JSON object with one name and one value.
+Each line is one or more JSON objects, each with one name and one value.
 The name should be one of the [CanvasRenderingContext2D](https://developer.mozilla.org/en-US/docs/Web/API/CanvasRenderingContext2D) properties or functions.
 If the name is a function it is invoked with the value, which is a (possibly empty) array containing the function arguments.
 Otherwise it is a property, and the value is assigned to that property.

-Objects are scaled so that a size of 1.0 is one cell.
+Objects are scaled so that a size of 1.0 is one cell (or as defined by `w` and `h`).
 Angles are in radians.

 Example of an object that is a grey blob.